guzba/mummy/README.md

 * [NimDocs.com](https://nimdocs.com) - view the [source code here](https://github.com/treeform/nimdocs/blob/master/src/nimdocs.nim)

+* [Mummy in Production](https://forum.nim-lang.org/t/9902) - real-world use and performance

 ## How is Mummy different?

 Mummy operates with this basic model: handle all socket IO on one thread and dispatch incoming HTTP requests and WebSocket events to a pool of worker threads.
 Your HTTP handlers probably won't even need to think about threads at all.